alefore/weblog/ten-years-of-edge.md

 I adjusted the constructor and setters to validate this explicitly ([commit](https://github.com/alefore/edge/commit/279f001740d0c1ed8fa4e29b7286d59f0d746922)).

-A better solution would be to detect these issues at compile time, but at least this approach means they won't be silently ignored (allowing them to manifest in more subtle ways, making debugging significantly more cumbersome).
+A more robust solution would detect these issues at compile time, but at least they won't be silently ignored
+(allowing them to manifest in more subtle ways, making debugging significantly more cumbersome).

-It only took a few days for this to uncover another instance of the same issue ([fix](https://github.com/alefore/edge/commit/14f8ed2655c09690cb86b3a7115b0efb51798398)).
+It only took a few days for this to uncover unrelated instance of the same issue ([fix](https://github.com/alefore/edge/commit/14f8ed2655c09690cb86b3a7115b0efb51798398)).
 Who knows how long this bug would have gone undetected.